erictleung/dada2HPCPipe/README.md

 ### R Environment Setup

-There is a file `install-pkgs.R`, which contains code you can run to check the correct version of R and install and/or check the necessary R packages to install necessary to run the analysis.

-Additionally, being on a cluster without root access, you'll want to specify where to install your R packages, as you can't write to more upstream directories.
-You can use the following to create a `.Renviron` file for R to point to where you want to install R packages.
+Being on a cluster without root access, you'll want to specify where to install your R packages, as you can't write to more upstream directories.
+You can use the following to create a `~/.Renviron` file for R to point to where you want to install R packages.

 ```bash
 # Change paths according to your personal setup